All Episodes

 I mean, why does it take eight months to learn a simple fact like that?

-And the reason all these people can get away every day with saying the Russian connection and is Putin running the American government and did he elect uh Donald Trump and all the rest of it, is because the FBI is sitting there under Comey and won't clear the air on these things.
+And the reason all these people can get away every day with saying the Russian connection and is Putin running the American government and did he elect Donald Trump and all the rest of it is because the FBI is sitting there under Comey and won't clear the air on these things.

 And they really ought to be given a deadline and told, look, Fisher cut bait.

-It's you know, uh from what I understand, it's almost impossible to get rid of this guy.
+From what I understand, it's almost impossible to get rid of this guy.

 Get out of here.

-Well, you know, I think uh and I don't know whether the attorney general can do it, but I think you call him in and say, Look, you're gonna have to mean let me know what you've got, and you gotta bring this to some conclusion because you're you've not only put a cloud over the the election of the president of the United States,
+Well, you know, I think, and I don't know whether the Attorney General can do it, but I think you call him in and say, look, you're going to have to, I mean, let me know what you've got, and you've got to bring this to some conclusion because you've not only put a cloud over the election of the President of the United States, leaks are coming out left and right from what look like illicit activities on the part of investigators to damage the Trump administration and to sabotage it.

-leaks are coming out left and right from what look like uh illicit activities on the part of investigators to damage the Trump administration and to sabotage it, and it looks like quite frankly, that the the either the attorney general authorized the distribution of this unmasked material, or maybe the president did.
+And it looks like, quite frankly, that either the Attorney General authorized the distribution of this unmasked material, or maybe the president did.

-Now, then it raises questions about who knew what when and where and how high up did it go.
+Now, then it raises questions about who knew what, when, and where, and how high up did it go?

 Did the president know?